arjunvarmar/arjun-academic/projects.md

 we incorporated the faster pipe diffusivity in our model using a formulation by [Zhu et al.](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.60.3564).
 And voila!
 Instead of a straight cylindrical precipitate, we see blobs of particles formed by the growth of a composition instability along the straight dislocation.
-In other words, a localised spinodal at the dislocation line!
+In other words, a localised spinodal at the dislocation line, in a system with an initial composition outside the spinodal limits.

 #### **Surface diffusion enhanced disintegration of nanowires**